 The IRS considers a variety of factors, including the taxpayer’s income, expenses, assets, and liabilities, when evaluating an OIC.
 The IRS refers to this as the reasonable collection potential.

 The OIC is not a gift with no strings attached.
 If the IRS accepts the taxpayer’s OIC, the taxpayer must comply with all tax laws for the next five years or risk having the OIC voided.
 This puts a high onus on those who have compliance problems to stay compliant.

-Both the House and Senate have now passed versions of the Safe Accountable, Flexible, and Efficient Transportation Act of 2005 (Act).
+Both the House and Senate have now passed versions of the SAFE Act.
 This Act will be sent to a conference committee soon.